(03) 8832 8005

 Define your voice with three to four attributes.
 For example:

 Apply this voice consistently across your website, emails, social media, ads, and packaging.
 Consistency builds recognition, and recognition builds trust.
 A customer should be able to read a social post and know it is your brand before seeing the logo.
+Here is a simple test: read your copy aloud.
+Does it sound like a real person talking to another real person?
+If it sounds like a press release, rewrite it.

 The Unboxing Experience: Your Most Underrated Brand Touchpoint